 Torch down roofing has 15-20 years of lifespan for 2-3 layer variants respectively.
 While they’re relatively affordable at $350-$450 for a 1,200 square feet roof, the lifespan positions torch down roofing as an excellent “patch” roof useful for post-storm roofing.
 However, expensive torch down roofing variants have higher-density materials with excellent tear and damage resistance.

 Then again, you can use PVC as an alternative torch down roof material.
 While it costs about $14-$16 per square foot, PVC lasts for 30-40 years, has excellent damage and hailstorm resistance, and can even carry materials up to 300 pounds per inch (PPI).

 How to Ensure I Have an Excellent Torch Down Roofing Installation

 As we have mentioned, heat welds require professionals to obtain local building permits that guarantee a safe roofing installation for your property.
-In this case, you’ll need to find a local Colorado contractor with decades of experience installing torch down roofing materials.
+In this case, you’ll need to find a Denver CO contractor with decades of experience installing torch down roofing materials.

 In case you haven’t yet, you can trust Ropa Roofing to install your torch down roofing the quickest and most efficient way possible.
 Over our 15 years servicing residential and commercial properties across Colorado we have obtained top ratings on HomeAdvisor and are a licensed Owens Corning contractor.
 Work with us today!